how to write a product requirements document

 Product Requirements Document: PRD Templates and Examples

-Whenever you’re building a new product or a feature, there are ultimately two big questions you’ll need to answer: What should the product be like? and How are we going to build it?
+Whenever you’re building a new product or a feature, there are ultimately two big questions you’ll need to answer: What should the product be like and how are we going to build it?

 Let’s talk about how to create this document and ensure that it captures stakeholder and user needs.